-Friends can make an objection through their service coordinator or ask a representative to do so on their behalf.
-They can also make an objection directly to the Data Controller.
+Friends and volunteers should make an objection through their service coordinator) or ask a representative to do so on their behalf.
+Others should do so through the Data Officer.

 If it believes the objection is reasonable, Archway will comply with it within one month.
 However Archway may disagree with the objection.
 In this case an explanation will be provided to explain why no action will be taken along with details of complaint procedures.